 Section in Tailings Guide Management Action Responsibility Performance Measure Schedule References inspections, internal or external audits, evaluations of effectiveness, and independent reviews?
-Are the outcomes of the management review documented and does it include: conclusions regarding the performance of the tailings facility and the tailings management system; action plans to address findings contained in the conclusions, including: actions to ensure performance objectives are met; 7 actions to address non-conformity with requirements, standards, policy, or commitments; and o opportunities for continual improvement? modifications required in the tailings management system; and enhancements to human and financial resources to help ensure effective tailings management?
+Are the outcomes of the management review documented and does it include: conclusions regarding the performance of the tailings facility and the tailings management system; action plans to address findings contained in the conclusions, including: actions to ensure performance objectives are met; 7 actions to address non-conformity with requirements, standards, policy, or commitments; and opportunities for continual improvement? modifications required in the tailings management system; and enhancements to human and financial resources to help ensure effective tailings management?
 Assurance 8 Have assurance processes been implemented to provide an oversight process to ensure that tailings management is being effectively executed?
 8 Have the outcomes of assurance activities been considered in the Management Review for Continual Improvement?
-Audits 8 Has an internal audit been conducted to provide a formal, systematic and documented examination of the tailings facility's conformance with prescribed 8 criteria, legal requirements, and the Owner's tailings management system?
-Has an external audit been conducted? of Effectiveness 1 1 ı 8 Has an evaluation of been conducted to assess whether the tailings management system (or components thereof) is achieving the intended results?
-In establishing the scope of the evaluation of effectiveness, have the following been considered: 8 of established objectives; and changes in internal conditions that could affect the system and achievement of established objectives?
-Have the following performance results and trends been evaluated to determine the effectiveness of the management system and its implementation: the extent to which objectives and targets are being achieved; the extent to which planned activities have been implemented as intended; 0 fulfilment of conformance obligations; 8 non-conformities and corrective actions based on inspection and audit results; monitoring and measurement results; adequacy of resources to support achievement of objectives; feedback from practitioners and end users; and any additional relevant information or feedback from COI.
-Independe nt Review 8 Addressed above under Overarching Principles
+Audits 8 Has an internal audit been conducted to provide a formal, systematic and documented examination of the tailings facility's conformance with prescribed criteria, legal requirements, and the Owner's tailings management system?
+8 Has an external audit been conducted?
+Evaluation of Effectiveness 8 Has an evaluation of been conducted to assess whether the tailings management system (or components thereof) is achieving the intended results?
+In establishing the scope of the evaluation of effectiveness, have the following been considered: 8 changes in external conditions that could affect the system and achievement of established objectives; and changes in internal conditions that could affect the system and achievement of established objectives?
+Have the following performance results and trends been evaluated to determine the effectiveness of the management system and its implementation: the extent to which objectives and targets are being achieved; the extent to which planned activities have been implemented as intended; 8 fulfilment of conformance obligations; Ŭ non-conformities and corrective actions based on inspection and audit results; monitoring and measurement results; adequacy of resources to support achievement of objectives; ļ feedback from practitioners and end users; and any additional relevant information or feedback from COI. ndepender nt Review